MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/about-discovery-methods.md

 *Applies to: System Center Configuration Manager (Current Branch)*

-Each System Center Configuration Manager discovery method can find different devices on your network or devices and users from Active Directory.
+System Center Configuration Manager discovery methods can find different devices on your network or devices and users from Active Directory.
 To efficiently use a discovery method, you should understand its available configurations and limitations.

 ##  <a name="bkmk_aboutForest"></a> Active Directory Forest Discovery
  **Configurable:** Yes